jadannanwosu/jadannanwosu/README.md

-- Hi, I’m Jeneta Nwosu (@jadannanwosu), a student at Vanderbilt University
+- Hi, I’m Jeneta Nwosu (@jadannanwosu), an economics/data science student at Vanderbilt University :)

 <!---
 jadannanwosu/jadannanwosu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.